Thursday, November 21, 2024

 • Intermediate stages: Aldeaseca de Armuña, Castellanos de Villiquera, Calzada de Valdunciel

-• Accommodation: Castillo del Buen Amor, €50 per person in a double room
+• Accommodation: Castillo del Buen Amor, we shared a double room at €50 (from €95/night, 2024 price update)

 • Restaurants: Castillo del Buen Amor